carun/carun.github.io/content/essays/2025-06-05-why-agi-is-good.md

 The answer, I think, is everything that matters.

-**Curiosity** isn't just information-seeking.
-AI can search databases infinitely faster than we can.
-But human curiosity is different.
-It's wonder, the feeling of being genuinely amazed by existence itself.
-A child asking "why is the sky blue?" isn't requesting data retrieval.
-They're expressing awe at being alive in a universe that has skies at all.
-That sense of wonder, that capacity to be moved by mystery, cannot be computed.
-It can only be felt.
+**Curiosity** in humans is not information-seeking.
+AI searches databases infinitely faster.
+But human curiosity is wonder, the feeling of being genuinely amazed by existence itself.
+A child asking "why is the sky blue?" is expressing awe at being alive in a universe that has skies at all.
+That capacity to be moved by mystery cannot be computed.

-**Kindness** isn't optimised behaviour.
-It's not a calculated strategy for reciprocal benefit.
+**Kindness** is not optimised behaviour, not a calculated strategy for reciprocal benefit.
 When we help a stranger knowing we'll never see them again, when we sit with someone in grief without trying to fix anything, when we offer grace to someone who hurt us, these acts defy algorithmic logic.
 They are assertions of connection in a universe that doesn't require them.
-That's what makes them precious.

 **Generosity** in its truest form is the recognition that we are not separate.
-What we have isn't diminished by sharing; often, it's enhanced.
+What we have isn't diminished by sharing; often it's enhanced.
 The meal tastes better with company.
 The idea grows sharper through dialogue.
-The joy expands when witnessed.
-AI can distribute resources efficiently, but it cannot experience the particular human pleasure of giving.
-That warmth in the chest, that sense of rightness when we help each other carry the weight.
+AI can distribute resources efficiently, but it cannot experience the human pleasure of giving.

-These qualities, curiosity, kindness, generosity, and the thousand variations of love and meaning-making that flow from them, are not bugs in the human operating system.
-They are the features.
-They are what make suffering bearable and joy worth having.
-They are why we tell stories, build families, remember our dead, and dream of futures we won't live to see.
+These qualities, curiosity, kindness, generosity, and the thousand variations of love and meaning-making that flow from them, are why we tell stories, build families, remember our dead, and dream of futures we won't live to see.

 ## The Invitation of This Moment